 If you're looking for history in Cuba, then you're looking for things to do in Manzanillo and Bayamo.
 In one of the most remote areas of Cuba, the revolutionary spirit is still palpable.
 This is Granma province.
 The tropical mountains and forest helped revolutionaries hide at the height of the conflict.
 Fidel Castro himself hid in the mountains in this area for over two years in the 1950s.

-Once you give the article a read feel free to message us any questions you still have about these incredible off-the-beaten-path locales.
+Once you give the article a read feel free to chat with us to ask any questions you still have about these incredible off-the-beaten-path locales.

 Want to explore Cuba differently?
 Have a local plan your trip.

 The main towns in Granma, Cuba are Manzanillo and Bayamo - together, they provide a multitude of amazing things to do for travelers!
 Manzanillo is low-key, way off the beaten tourist path, and not easy to access by public transit.
 It’s a gritty town known as a port of arms during the revolution and for the street organists who still entertain visitors today.